 • Grab tickets for one of the diverse shows at our award-winning neighborhood theatres, known for their innovative and original works.

-• Feel the magic of Broadway in Chicago during Moulin Rouge!
-The Musical, playing at the stunning Cadillac Palace Theatre from April 2 – 20.
+• Feel the magic of Broadway in Chicago during The Wiz (March 31 – April 5) at the Nederlander Theatre.

 • In the evening, head to the Riverwalk to experience Art on the Mart, which returns in April.
 The light and sound show will be projected on the riverfront facade of the landmark Merchandise Mart nightly.